• Skip to primary navigation

 Table of Contents hide

-The key to getting the shell of your hard boiled egg to simply slide off is the Instant Pot 5-5-5 method:
+The key to getting the shell of your hard boiled egg to simply slide off, not kidding, is the Instant Pot 5-5-5 method:

 • 5 minutes of pressure cooking time